Advocacy involves working for our clients to enforce their legal rights. P&A advocates for both individual clients and for groups of individuals.

 SC DEPARTMENT OF DISABILITIES AND SPECIAL NEEDS (regulations): In 2007, P&A and a group of individuals sued the SC Department of Disabilities and Special Needs (DDSN) for not complying with state law that government agencies must issue regulations.
 Regulations are rules about agency procedure so the public can know how the agency makes decisions that affect individual rights.
 This lawsuit was brought because DDSN does not have regulations for many important procedures, including who is eligible for their services or how to appeal a denial.
 The Richardson Plowden law firm of Columbia and Myrtle Beach is representing P&A and the individuals pro bono.
 On September 24, 2013, the judge granted summary judgment for Defendants including a finding that P&A lacked “standing” to bring this suit.
 The judge then denied Plaintiffs’ Motion for Reconsideration on December 30, 2013.
 P&A appealed the decision to the SC Court of Appeals and a hearing was held January 7, 2016.
 On February 24, 2016, the Court of Appeals issued an opinion clearly supporting P&A’s right to bring the suit.
 Defendants have asked the SC Supreme Court to review the case.
 To read the legal complaint see: COMPLAINT – DDSN Regulations

 SC DEPARTMENT OF DISABILITIES AND SPECIAL NEEDS (medical care records): In 2010, P&A sued the SC Department of Disabilities and Special Needs (DDSN) for refusing to allow P&A to carry out its duty to inspect group homes where individuals with developmental disabilities live.
 To insure that medications are being administered safely, P&A needs to see records.
 DDSN has instructed the homes not to share those records.
 The case went to trial on October 3, 2012.
 In November 2012 the judge ruled against P&A. P&A filed a Motion for Reconsideration and Defendants filed their response to this motion in January 2013.
 In July 2014, the judge indicated he intended to deny P&A’s Motion.
 The judge’s written decision was issued December 4, 2014.
 P&A appealed to the SC Court of Appeals and a hearing was held April 19, 2016; on June 8, 2016, the Court denied P&A’s appeal.
-P&A is reviewing the decision for further possible action.
+On September 21, 2016, P&A Requested review by the SC Supreme Court.
 To read the legal complaint see: COMPLAINT- DDSN Records.
 To read the opinion of the Court of Appeals see: COURT OF APPEALS DECISION 6-8-16.